 Cost is just one of several reasons why people may be unable to obtain needed healthcare.
-In this service area, a higher percentage of Al/ANs (30.2%) report being unable to see a doctor because of cost in the past year, compared with 10.5% of individuals in the general population.
+In this service area, a higher percentage of Al/ANs (36.2%) report being unable to see a doctor because of cost than the general population (14.0%).
 This difference is statistically significant.